 e.
-Approval of Consolidated Financial Statements The accompanying consolidated financial statements were approved and authorized for issue by the Board of Directors (BOD) on April 15, 2024.
+Approval of Consolidated Financial Statements

+The accompanying consolidated financial statements were approved and authorized for issue by the Board of Directors (BOD) on April 2, 2025.

-2. Basis of Preparation
+2. Basis of Preparation and Statement of Compliance

 Basis of Preparation

 The accompanying consolidated financial statements have been prepared under the historical cost basis, except for financial assets carried at fair value through profit or loss (FVTPL) which are measured at fair value, and crude oil inventory which is valued at net realizable value (NRV).